 - Centers for Disease Control and Prevention (CDC): Natural Disasters & Severe Weather – multiple resources

-- FEMA for Kids - games, activities, and resources about disaster preparation and injury prevention for children, teachers, and parents; developed by the Federal Emergency Management Agency (FEMA)
+- Ready Kids – games, activities, and resources about disaster preparation and injury prevention for children, teachers, and parents; developed by the Federal Emergency Management Agency (FEMA)

 - Protect Your Family From Poison 1 page fact sheet and checklist